ZhgChg.Li

 • -a : Run Apple (iOS) review check only

-Adjustment Completed:
+Adjustment completed:

 3. Click “Commit changes”

-Temporarily Pause Checking
+Temporarily Stop Checking

 1. Repo -> Actions